thelightstain/tastatura-dvorak-romana/docs/index.md

 ## Romanian Dvorak

-This implementation is based on the simplified Dvorak keyboard layout and on Romanian Programmers layout.
-It uses the `Alt+Ctrl (AltGr)` modifier to output the specific characters, the rest of the time is just like US Simplified Dvorak.
+This implementation is based on the simplified Dvorak keyboard layout and Romanian Programmers layout.
+It uses the `Alt+Ctrl (AltGr)` modifier to output the specific characters, the rest time behaving just like US Simplified Dvorak.

 ### Normal layout for Romanian Dvorak